 On 20 March 2020, the Government instructed all bars, pubs, restaurants, theatres (including cinemas), gyms, cafes, nightclubs to close as soon as they possibly could that evening and not re-open the following day.
 Timelines, or “routemaps” were then created for each UK country, according to which, their businesses were permitted to re-open.

 On 12 October 2020, the Prime Minister announced a three-tier alert system to apply in England.
-Geographical areas will be allocated to one of the following categories of alert: “medium”, “high” or “very high” with increasing levels of social distancing and industry restrictions.
+Geographical areas are allocated to one of the following categories of alert: “medium”, “high” or “very high” with increasing levels of social distancing and industry restrictions.
 The structure of the restrictions in each tier was re-designed to apply from 2 December 2020 at the end of the second period of lockdown.
-By way of summary: pubs and bars who do not operate as a restaurant which means serving substantial meals, like a main lunchtime or evening meal, will be instructed to close and consultation with local Government leaders may result in further closures to the hospitality, leisure, entertainment and personal care will remain open in tier 2.
+By way of summary: pubs and bars which do not operate as a restaurant which means serving substantial meals, like a main lunchtime or evening meal, will be instructed to close in tier 2 areas.
+Retail businesses, entertainment and personal care will remain open in tier 2.
 In tier 3 areas, all hospitality businesses must close save for takeaway services, as will indoor entertainment venues.
 Retail and personal care business are permitted to stay open in tier 3 areas.
 On 19 December 2020, an additional tier - tier 4 - was added to impose restrictions akin to those which applied during the November 2020 lockdown.

-In response to business closure, the government have introduced the Job Retention Scheme and the Job Support Scheme to help employers retain staff (see below).
-Where employers or employees do not qualify for funding from such schemes, lay off may be an appropriate alternative.
+Where employers or employees do not qualify for funding from wage grant Schemes, lay off may be an appropriate alternative.
 Employees who are ready and willing to work but are not provided with work (as would be the case with a temporary closure) can be placed on lay off.
 Lay off must be with full pay unless there is a provision within the contract for lay off without pay (subject to the payment of statutory guarantee pay for employees with a least one month’s service at the time of lay off).
 If there is no contractual provision, you can attempt to agree with employees a period of unpaid lay off.

 This may also occur when the business itself has not taken the decision to close, but where, for example, the landlord of the building from which the business operates has decided to close its doors, meaning that no-one can enter.
 In this situation, employers should consider whether it can temporarily move to an alternative location or permit its employees to work from home.
 If no other alternative can be found, a period of lay off may be required.

-The Job Support Scheme will continue to offer limited wage support for businesses once the Job Retention Scheme ends, subject to qualifying criteria.
-The scheme will provide support to businesses that can remain open as well as those which are required to shut as a result of coronavirus restrictions.
+The Job Support Scheme was expected continue to offer limited wage support for businesses once the Job Retention Scheme ended, subject to qualifying criteria.
+The scheme was to provide support to businesses that could remain open as well as those which were required to shut as a result of coronavirus restrictions.